conda/conda-recipe-manager/README.md

 For a more comprehensive break-down and status of the library modules, see [this document](./conda_recipe_manager/README.md).

+## Notes about logging
+CRM uses the standard Python logging library.
+However, the library modules use the `NullHandler`, so no logs are emitted by default.
+It is up to the client program to define a log handler.

+A log handler is defined and used in the provided `crm` command line interface.
+By default, `WARNING`-level-and-above messages are reported to `STDERR`.
+Use `crm --verbose` to see all the logs.

 ## Recipe Compatibility
 The latest recipe-parsing compatibility statistics can be found in the summary of our automated [Integration Tests](https://github.com/conda/conda-recipe-manager/actions).